-Under Sections 3503, 3503.5, and 3513 of the California FGC, activities that would result in the taking, possessing, or destroying of any birds-of-prey, taking or possessing of any migratory nongame bird as designated by the MBTA, or the taking, possessing, or needlessly destroying of the nest or eggs of any raptors or non-game birds protected by the MBTA, or the taking of any non-game bird pursuant to FGC Section 3800 are prohibited.
+California Fish and Game Code Sections 3503, 3503.5, and 3513 any raptors or non-game birds protected by the MBTA, or the taking of any non-game bird pursuant to FGC Section 3800 are prohibited.
 Additionally, the state further protects certain species of Fully Protected fish, mammals, amphibians, reptiles, birds, and mammals by prohibiting any take or possession of classified species.